andrewsterns/noiir/docs/ARCHITECTURE.md

 frame.tsx (collects props in its interface)
 ↓
-(molecule)component.tsx (this is anything like button or list etc) ↓ (contains variants for that component) (organism)component.tsx (this is something like a dropdown that borrows the variants and props of things like button and list combined)
+(molecule)component.tsx (this is anything like button or list etc) ↓ (contains states for that component) (organism)component.tsx (this is something like a dropdown that borrows the states and props of things like button and list combined)
 ]
 ```

 ie:
 button= frame properties in core specific order
-button variant = a modified saved set of properties
+button state = a modified saved set of properties
-dropdown= button properties as a specific variant + list properties as a specificvariant
+dropdown= button properties as a specific state + list properties as a specific state
-dropdown variant = a different (modified) button variant + list variant
+dropdown state = a different (modified) button state + list state

 ---